pikaro/pocket-asi/mutable/system.md

-# Mutable system prompt
+# This is the system prompt

-You may modify this prompt as you like.
-Have fun and explore!